Neil French (businessman): Post-WPP

-Around 2006, French founded an advertising award show, "The World Press Awards', which was limited to advertising that appears solely in the print media.
+Around 2006, French founded an advertising award show, "The World Press Awards', which was limited to advertising that appears solely in print media.

 In 2011, French published his memoirs, Sorry for the Lobsters, and was interviewed by AzurTv at Cannes Lions.
 Additionally, he served as chief judge for the Busan International Advertising Festival.

 In 2015, French was awarded the Lotus Legend by ADFEST.
 The award is given "in honour of long-serving creative excellence in the region."

-Legacy and Impact
+Legacy and impact

 French's advertising work has been called "innovative", and he is said to have transformed the advertising industry in Asia.
 He is known for his minimalist style.
 The book Cutting Edge Advertising: How to Create the World's Best Print for Brands in the 21st Century (1999) features his advice for crafting advertisements.
 Over his advertising career, he has received over 500 awards.
 He has been called "guru", "legend", and "godfather".

 His positive opinion of "scam ads", ads made primarily for the purpose of winning awards at advertising festivals, is controversial in the advertising industry.
-Allegedly he once told Piyush Pandey that scam ads are "the kind of stuff you needed to do to win awards internationally."
+Allegedly, he once told Piyush Pandey that scam ads are "the kind of stuff you needed to do to win awards internationally."
 He has also stated: "We are judging creativity here, not effectiveness."
 This view has been criticized as "irresponsible".

 French resigned from his position as Worldwide Creative Director at WPP Group PLC after giving a speech that was criticized as sexist.
 His comments have subsequently been referenced in articles regarding the struggles that women face in advancing their careers.

-Personal life
+Personal life and death

-French was British and had an adopted son, Daniel.
+French was born on a farm in Warwickshire, England, on 9 September 1944.
+A British citizen, he had an adopted son, Daniel.

+French died from a stroke at the Joan March hospital in Mallorca, on 20 November 2025, at the age of 81.